Last updated: 1 May 2023

 The bottom of these rails also has two rubber strips and that helps give you a positive friction fit on your workpiece.
 And even more importantly there’s a rubber strip along the edge of the rail and that tracks the blade as you’re cutting to support the wood in right in the area where the blade comes up and out of the workpiece to help minimize splintering and chip out.

-I’d like to point out a few of the special features that are unique to track saws and the first of them is dust collection.
-All track saws have a back-mounted special dust port that accepts a 35mm dust extractor hose.
-That’s not a standard shop vacuum it’s a dedicated dust extractor that’s intended for high-efficiency tools like this.
+I would like to highlight some of the distinctive features that are specific to track saws.
+The first one is the dust collection system.
+All track saws come equipped with a specialized dust port mounted at the back, which can accommodate a 35mm dust extractor hose.
+This is not the same as a regular shop vacuum, but a dedicated dust extractor that is designed for high-efficiency tools like a track saw.

 But if you’re working in a client’s finish space or if you’ve got a sensitivity to dust or if you work in a basement shop and you don’t have great ventilation dust collection can make a huge difference in terms of the pleasantness of using the tool.
 The dust extractor or dust collector starts when the tool is launched and switches off shortly after the tool finishes spinning and contains almost all the dust the tool produces.